oracle-livelabs/sprints/data-management/sprint-ogg-emp-enable-log-events/sprint-ogg-emp-enable-log-events.md

     ![Log Event Messages.](./images/log-event-messages-displayed.png " ")

     By default, the latest Log Event Message is displayed.
-You can also search for messages.
 The search option is also enabled.

     ![Log Event search](./images/log-event-search.png " ")